Energy Efficiency

 Heat Pumps

-Heat pumps provide energy efficient heating and cooling to Maine’s homes and businesses in addition to decreasing the state’s high reliance on fossil fuels for heating.
-Pursuant to 35-A MRSA § 10119 signed in 2019, Maine's Climate Action Plan -- Maine Won't Wait -- seeks to achieve the required goal for the installation of 100,000 new heat pumps by 2025 with 15,000 new heat pumps being provided to income-eligible households.
-This goal will ensure that by 2030, 130,000 homes will be using 1-2 heat pumps (i.e., partial-home heat pump systems) and an additional 115,000 homes will be using whole-home heat pump systems.
+Heat pumps provide energy efficient heating and cooling for Maine’s homes and businesses in addition to decreasing the state’s high reliance on fossil fuels for heating.
+In alignment with Maine’s Climate Action Plan, 35-A MRSA § 10119 was signed in 2019 Maine Won't Wait–and sets goals to reach Governor Mills’ goal of 100,000 new heat pumps installed by 2025 with 15,000 of those installed in income-eligible households.

 In 2023, Maine achieved its goal for the installation of 100,000 new heat pumps two years ahead of schedule.
-To continue Maine’s momentum, Governor Mills also unveiled a new target for the installation of another 175,000 additional heat pumps in Maine by 2027.
-This new goal will bring the number of heat pumps installed in Maine homes, businesses, and public buildings during Governor Mills’ time in office to 275,000.
+To continue this momentum, Governor Mills unveiled a new target for the installation of another 175,000 heat pumps in Maine by 2027.
+Meeting this goal would bring the number of heat pumps installed in Maine homes, businesses, and public buildings during Governor Mills’ time in office to 275,000.
 If this target is achieved, Maine would have more than 320,000 heat pumps in total installed across the state.

 Weatherization

 Weatherization benefits a building’s energy efficiency through the installation of insulation to retain indoor temperature and air sealing, weather-stripping, caulking, and more to reduce air leakage through the building envelope.
-Maine has approximately 570,000 homes, with over half of owned and two-thirds of rented dwellings built in 1960 or earlier suffering from energy inefficient weatherization.
+Maine has approximately 570,000 homes, with over half of owned and two-thirds of rented dwellings built in 1960 or earlier suffering from energy inefficiency (U.S. Census Bureau).

-Pursuant to 35-A MRSA § 10104 as amended in 2021, Maine's Climate Action Plan -- Maine Won't Wait -- seeks to double the pace of home weatherization so that by 2025, 17,500 additional homes and businesses will be weatherized, with an end goal of 35,000 homes and businesses weatherized by 2030.
+Pursuant to 35-A MRSA § 10104 as amended in 2021 and in alignment with Maine Won’t Wait, Maine seeks to double the pace of home weatherization so that by 2025, 17,500 additional homes and businesses will be weatherized, with an end goal of 35,000 homes and businesses weatherized by 2030.
 These goals include at least 1,000 low-income residential units per year.

 Rebates, Incentives, and Energy Efficiency Programs